WHO WE ARE

 Through the design and build process, members get a chance to make a significant impact on a complex, year-long, multidisciplinary, and multi-member engineering project on a level most college students do not normally encounter.
-You will gain experience with laser-cutting, 3D printing, machine shop tools, micro-controllers, electronics, coding languages, hardware-software integration, movement algorithms, and much more!
+As a member, you would gain experience with laser-cutting, 3D printing, machine shop tools, microcontrollers, electronics, coding languages, hardware-software integration, movement algorithms, and much more!
 No previous robotics experience is necessary, but a willingness to learn and to put in significant time commitment is required.
 Want to build some cool robots and have a blast while you're at it?
 Join Us

 HURC robotics projects are not merely for fun and games... we intend to win serious competitions.
 In the past we've competed in West Virginia, Brown University, and Robogames in California, and have won at several of them.
-This year we are raising the bar and expect to enter 8 separate competitions!
-Each competition requires a robot that is completely unique in its design, functionality, and engineering challenges (check them out here).
+This year, we are raising the bar and expect to enter 8 separate competitions across the US!
+Each competition requires a robot that is completely unique in its design, functionality, and engineering challenges (check out our projects).
 By the end of this year, we should have robots that can navigate land, water, air, and Martian environments.
-We also plan to host our own Pacbot Competition here at Harvard!
+We also plan to host our own PacBot Competition here at Harvard!